 A Brief History of Bella Sara

 The wonderful world of Bella Sara came about by Gitte Braendgaard.
 The magical series started its debut in Denmark back in 2005.
 The cards later released globally and became an international sensation for horse lovers of all ages.
 Unfortunately, the cards ceased printing in 2013.
-The online game on the official website shut down in 2020.
+The online game on the official website also shut down in 2020.

 A Brief History of Bella Sara Prices